 Alvaro Teixeira Lopes (Portugal)

-Born in Porto, he completed his “Advanced piano course” at the Conservatory of Porto in 1981.
+Born in Porto, he completed his “Advanced piano course” at the Porto Conservatory in 1981.
 He studied with Isabel Rocha and Helena Sà e Costa, then at the National Conservatory of Lisbon with Jorge Moyano.
-Fellow of the Calouste Gulbenkian Foundation, the Austrian Government and the Secretary of State for Culture, he continued his studies in Wien and then in Paris.
-He won numerous awards and had a long national and international career as a soloist and chamber musician.
-He was often invited to play in the biggest festivals in Portugal, France, Belgium, Germany, Italy, Brazil, Malta, Spain and Great Britain.
+A scholarship holder from the Calouste Gulbenkian Foundation, the Austrian Government and the Secretary of State for Culture, he continued his studies in Wien and then in Paris.
+He wins numerous awards and enjoys a long national and international career as a soloist and chamber musician.
+He is often invited to play at the biggest festivals in Portugal, France, Belgium, Germany, Italy, Brazil, Malta, Spain and Great Britain.
 Brittany.
-He heads the "Santa Cecilia International Piano Competition" in Porto, Portugal, which will celebrate its XXII edition in 2020.
+He directs the “Santa Cecilia International Piano Competition” in Porto, Portugal, which will celebrate its 22nd edition in 2020.

 Accommodation